 General

 Erckel's Francolin: Introduced to Hawaii in 1957.
-Gray-brown overall with heavy streaks.
+It is gray-brown overall with heavy streaks.
+Upperparts are more olive brown overall.
 Chestnut cap, black eye-stripe and forehead, gray cheeks, light buff to white throat.
-Gray back, tail and wings have fine brown bars.
-Black bill, yellow-gray legs and feet.
+Gray back, tail and wings have fine brown bars; black bill; yellow-gray legs and feet.
 Males have two sets of spurs on each leg.
-Sexes are similar, females lack spurs or have only one set.
+Sexes are similar, females are smaller and spurs are much smaller or have only one set.
 Juveniles are lighter gray above with buff streaks on their back.

 Range and Habitat